Determinacy in Discrete-Bidding Infinite-Duration Games: Transducer-based tie-breaking

 \end{proof}

 We proceed to prove our positive results, namely that bidding games are determined when the information according to which tie-breaking is determined does not include the occurrence of ties.
-Formally, we define a subclass of tie-breaking transducers. \begin{definition} A transducer is {\em un-aware of ties} when its alphabet is $V \times \set{1,2} \times \Nat$, where a letter $\zug{v, i, b} \in V \times \set{1,2} \times \Nat$ means that the token is placed on $v$ and \PLi wins the bidding with his bid of $b$. \end{definition}
+Formally, we define a subclass of tie-breaking transducers. \begin{defi} A transducer is {\em un-aware of ties} when its alphabet is $V \times \set{1,2} \times \Nat$, where a letter $\zug{v, i, b} \in V \times \set{1,2} \times \Nat$ means that the token is placed on $v$, \PLi wins the bidding, and his winning bid is $b$. \end{defi}

 We start with the following lemma that applies to any tie-breaking mechanism.
 Recall that rows represent \PO bids, columns represent \PT bids, entries on the top-left to bottom-right diagonal represent ties in the bidding, entries above it represent \PT wins, and entries below represent \PO wins.